 Preparation (as a mask):

-- Combine clay and water into a thick paste.
+- Combine clay and just enough water to mix into a thick paste.
 Depending on the area you’d like to cover, this amount will vary, so eyeball it.
 If it’s too runny, add more clay so that it doesn’t drip everywhere.
 If there’s still powdered clay, either stir a bit more or add some water.

 - Apply to rash/outbreak of hives and leave on for 5-15 minutes.